mariusbalcytis/webpack-bundle/UPGRADE.md

 Also most of the services marked as private for the same reason - you should only use those that are public.

+## Deprecated setting custom twig function

+`maba_webpack.twig.function_name` configuration option is deprecated and will be removed in 0.6